MelissaPabst/SavvyDAPython/Week2/Class2.md

 >>>
 ```

 Remember our DataFrame with NaN for "height"?
-We can assign values, either scalar or with an array (Note, values length must match the DataFrame length.):
+We can either add a column or assign values, with a list, numpy array, Series, or a scalar.
+(Note, values length must match the DataFrame length.):

 ```
 >>> df3